jamischarles/hydra/README.md

 This is intended to adopted by dev teams and changed to suit their needs.
 The framework should keep the reusable abstracted.
 The parts that can't be reused should be maintained by the dev team.

+This is really about deliberate practice (@TODO: link Malcolm Gladwell).
+Most devs don't deliberately practice their skills.

 Inspiration / Source / Origin
 ----------------